ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Salt as a Rtmul
+In many cases of disordered stom­
 ach a teajpoonfull of salt is a certain
 curv.
 In the violent internal aching,
 termed colic, ad.
 I a teufiiooiiful of